 - Visual Inspection of Vessel: Primary visit without trial of vessel or machinery.
 In some cases an offer is made subject to visual inspection, survey, sea trial.

-- Offer: Accompanied typically by 10% earnest money deposit in negotiable funds to be held by an escrow company such as Escrow.com or one of the marine documentation agents above..
+- Offer: Accompanied typically by 10% earnest money deposit in negotiable funds to be held by an escrow company such as a title agency or our in-house escrow service via this link.
 Typically deposit is wire transferred within three (3) business days of Seller and Buyer agreeing to and signing a purchase agreement.
 Written contract is submitted with acceptable contingencies (i.e. sea trial and/or survey, etc.).
 Yacht Purchase and Sale Agreement

 - Counter Offer: Negotiations proceed through a (possible) series of offers and counter offers.
 These are usually verbally done without specific paperwork needed to be filled out.